This year, protect the most fundamental part of your home.

 What to look for: A vent boot covers the plastic vent pipe that protrudes from your roof, meant to ward off water and excess moisture from entering your interior.
 Cracks in vent booting feature a series of dark spots and a corresponding musty odor.

-Due to the complexity of certain roofing issues, a high level of expertise is required to repair certain issues.
+Due to the complexity of certain roofing issues, a high level of expertise is required to address concerns you may have regarding your roof.
 Roofing material can be fragile and you may walk over a compromised area.
-A professional is trained in roof anatomy, and knows how to properly navigate around vulnerable areas.
+More so, trying to repair the roof yourself can jeopardize your roof’s warranty.
+A professional is trained in roof anatomy, knows how to properly navigate around vulnerable areas, and understands the importance of maintaining a valid warranty.